jiehoes/dockerflasknginxuwsgi/README.md

 Provide Dockerfile and all applicable config and base Flask scripts necessary to start a webpage, with a script to automate HTTPS re-configuration.

 ## Why do I use it?:
-With this container, you can get an HTTP server setup in 2 commands, HTTPS in 4!
+With this container, you can get an HTTP server setup in 2 commands, HTTPS in 4 (+1 if you have to install docker via install_docker.sh)!
 1. <b>Build the image:</b> sudo docker build -t flaskwebpage .
 2. <b>Run the container:</b> sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage
 3. <b>Connect to the container (optional):</b> function _fu(){ sudo docker exec -i -t flaskwebpage /bin/bash ; };_fu